JetBrains/Qodana/topics/qodana-yaml.md

 [//]: # (title: Qodana.yaml)

-Qodana runs can be customized with the `qodana.yaml` file stored under your project's root directory.
+Using the Problem explorer in the [UI report](ui-overview.md), you can specify what types of problems and what files shouldn't be reported (exclusions).
+This information is stored in `qodana.yaml` as overrides to default profile settings.
+The file is stored under your project's root directory.
+In this section, you can learn how to customize profile settings _manually_.

-Note that configuration through `qodana.yaml` is only supported by the Qodana product.
-It is not supported by any other JetBrains products like IDEA or PhpStorm.
+[//]: # "Note that configuration through `qodana.yaml` is only supported by the Qodana product.
+It is not supported by any other JetBrains products like IDEA or PhpStorm."

 ## Set up a profile
+[//]: # "How do I set a profile on my own?
+What values are possible?
+How do I use the .xml?"

-Set up a profile by the name:
+By the name:

 ```yaml
 profile:
     name: %name%
 ```

-Set up a profile by the path:
+By the path:

 ```yaml
 profile:
     path: relative/path/in/your/project.xml
 ```

-## Exclude paths

-Exclude paths from the analysis scope for all inspections:
+## Exclude paths from the analysis scope

+For all inspections:

 ```yaml
 exclude: